Everything You Need To Know About Headboards

 ‘Generally speaking, the best position for a headboard is against a solid wall, and the worst is probably when in line with the door.
 Also, placing a headboard against the same wall that contains the bedroom door usually causes arguments, as the supportive influences of the headboard are disturbed.’

 In Feng Shui, the style of the headboard is key.
 Choose padded or wooden headboards and ensure they are solid (not open or barred).
 Storage headboards are not good for Feng Shui as they attract clutter.
 With a solid headboard, it gives the sense that you have something solid to lean on and creates subconscious knowledge that helps you relax and get a good night’s sleep.

 Today, headboards exist largely for interior design purposes.
 Headboards are used to keep the pillows in place while you are in bed and also for storage.
 For the less feng-shui inclined, they can include shelves where you can place lamps, decorations and books.
 This style became particularly popular with the introduction of the waterbed as it grew into popularity in the 70s.

 Related – White headboards

-We asked Interior Designer, Kirsten Grove, for her opinion on matching headboards to your bedroom style.
+We asked Interior Designer Kirsten Grove, for her opinion on matching headboards to your bedroom style.
 Here’s what she said:

 ‘Whether you are choosing a headboard for decorative reasons or just for its functionality, it is key that there is a flow in the room.
-The main thing that catches the eye in a bedroom will always be your headboard.
+The main thing that catches the eye of a bedroom will always be your headboard.

 ‘If you are a minimalist or are searching for something to complement Mid-century, Scandinavian or Danish design, I would opt for a wide panel headboard in a wood tone of your choice.
 Walnut is definitely on the top of my list because it makes any bed more luxurious and it’s a wood tone that creates a stylish and fresher look.